 This is grouped with the UCC from your computer.
 Your tax records will show that you have $980 UCC in class 10 — $700 from the computer plus $280 from the software.
 Any other capital costs in this class are also added to this total.

-Annually, you must recalculate your UCC based on new property you have bought and money you have earned by disposing of property in each class.
+You must recalculate your UCC annually based on new property you have bought and money you have earned by disposing of property in each class.
 Then, you multiply your UCC by the CCA rate of the class.
 Ultimately, this determines your CCA for the year.

 In some cases, the disposition of property triggers a recapture of CCA or a terminal loss.